ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

-Hardaker & Kumari       Expires 19 September 2025               [Page 1]
+Hardaker & Kumari        Expires 24 October 2025                [Page 1]

-Internet-Draft        MUST NOT DNSSEC with ECC-GOST           March 2025
+Internet-Draft        MUST NOT DNSSEC with ECC-GOST           April 2025

    This document is subject to BCP 78 and the IETF Trust's Legal